 With the GitHub SSH key setup complete, you can now use the SSH repository GitHub URL to clone from and push to your remote repo.

-I will copy the SSH URL of my GitHub repository named rock-paper-scissors and then clone it in Ubuntu.
+I will copy the SSH URL of my GitHub repository named rock-paper-scissors and then clone it.

 SSH Clone of GitHub repo